learn-co-curriculum/dsc-join-statements-lab/README.md

 df

 ## NOTE: Another way to access this information would be to use the dataframe from
-## the PREVIOUS "level up" question and call a pandas .groupby method like so:
+## the previous "level up" question and call a pandas .groupby method like so:
 # df.groupby(['firstName','lastName']).count()
 ```